NativeScript/NativeScript-NEXT-Workshop/README.md

 ** [iOS App Store](https://itunes.apple.com/us/app/nativescript/id882561588?mt=8)
 ** [Google Play](https://play.google.com/store/apps/details?id=com.telerik.NativeScript&hl=en)

-## Required if you want to sideload
+## Required if you want to side-load
 * Device and developer account, at least one Android 4.2+ or iOS 7+ device

 # Workshop Goals
 Our goal of this workshop is to introduce you to NativeScript or {N}.
 NativeScript just released and a new world had been born.
-AT the end of the day you will have build a {N} application, while exploring different parts of the {N} architecture, framework and modules.
+At the end of the day you will have build a {N} application, while exploring different parts of the {N} architecture, framework and modules.
 A mixture of both presentations, and labs will run the entirety of the day.

 We’ve chosen to walk your through building mobile application which exercises {N}, the Telerik Platform and is fun.
-How do you create fun, well we create Memes of course.
+How do you create fun, well we create Memes what else.
 Our day will be highly interactive with a good mixture of presentations and hand on coding.
 At the end, you have an app, we create memes.

 # WorkShop Agenda
 * 09:00 - 09:30 	 - Setup and Configuration